katarzyna-z/snap-plugin-collector-glance/README.md

 User need to provide following parameters in configuration for collector
 - `"endpoint"` - URL for OpenStack Identity endpoint aka Keystone (ex. `"http://keystone.public.org:5000"`)
-- `"tenant"` - name of the tenant, this parameter is optionadl
+- `"tenant"` - name of the tenant, this parameter is optional
 - `"user"` -  user name which has access to tenant
 - `"password"` - user password

-Example task manifest to use <glance> plugin:
+Example task manifest to use glance plugin:
 ```
 {
     "version": 1,